krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 We have all the information that we need.
 The object is created in ```AllocConfiguration``` during creation of ```CommonsRequestLoggingFilter``` bean.

-One of the other use-cases where I used to use method profiling was finding memory leaks.
-From the heap dump I knew which object is leaking and with method profiling I could know where objects of that type were created.
-That method is obsolete, since now we have a [dedicated mode](#alloc-live) to do it.
+One of the other use cases where I used to use method profiling was finding memory leaks.
+I knew which types were leaking from the heap dump, and with method profiling, I could see where objects of these types were created.
+Consider this a fallback when the [dedicated mode](#alloc-live) does not work.

 ## Native functions
 {: #methods-native }